 Now showing up well in the white we regularly see people doing double takes and smiling when they pass us while driving so this is doing its job for the time being.

 No more than a day later my talented buddy got back to us with his first logo idea.

-I liked the font choices and the tennis ball for the Dot but the dog looked a bit too stumpy-legged and squat for my liking.
+I liked the font choices and the tennis ball for the Dot but the dog looked a bit too stumpy-legged.
+A bit too “Beagle-like” for my tastes.
 It didn’t have to literally represent Willow but, if we could make the legs just a little longer it would be a pretty good approximation of her in silhouette.
 He asked for some pictures of her in side profile and I eventually sent him a handful for his perusal.

 About a week passed with no word and then I received an email with these two versions attached:

 He explained that the design incorporated several “Easter Eggs” including the W and E on the compass representing Willow and Eric (as well as West and East).
 The star is the North Star and the sun is rising/setting behind a snow-capped mountain range fronted by a forest, two environments we spend a lot of time in.
 My response again was “Cool, Thank You.
 I like it but….”

 My major issue was the dog being white as Willow is the opposite of white.
 I did a quick and ugly inversion and sent him back this.